 Premise 14: So there is one necessary, fully actual being whose thoughts account for necessary truths.

-Premise 15: A being with no potentials would, besides being the ground for necessary truths, be at least omniscient, omnipotent, and all good.
+Premise 15: A being with no potentials would, besides being the ground for necessary truths, be at least omniscient, omnipotent, all good, and immaterial.

-Premise 16: A necessarily existing being with thoughts that is omniscient, omnipotent, and all good is best referred to as God.
+Premise 16: A necessarily existing being with thoughts that is omniscient, omnipotent, all good, and immaterial is best referred to as God.

 Conclusion: Therefore God exists.